ceever/Radio-Browser.info.lua/README.md

 **EXPLANATION & USAGE:**

 pl_Radio-Browser_info.lua:
+* This plugin is needed by sd_Radio-Browser_info.lua (!)
-* Converts Radio-Browser.info api specific links into lists or readable radio links
+* It converts Radio-Browser.info api specific links into lists or readable radio links
-* Generally you would not add such links manually, put this plugin is needed for sd_Radio-Browser_info.lua
+* Generally you would not add such links manually

 sd_Radio-Browser_info.lua:
 * Radio-Browser.info Service Discovery plugin for VLC ... i.e. listed on the left panel under "Internet"